 As a first step, you have to prepare an XML file as per your requirement, and once the XML file is prepared, you can follow the steps mentioned below to deploy a custom configuration using Intune.
 The customization of the Start menu and taskbar for Windows 11 is going to be a bit different.

 I feel customization of the start menu is straightforward as per my testing.
 But, the taskbar customization is a bit tricky in my experience.
 You can read more about this at the end of this post about my test results.
+Windows 11 Start Menu Layout customization options using JSON file are updated in the below post.

 How to Prepare XML to Customize Start Menu & Taskbar